 — Deborah B.

-Whether your portfolio is writing, art, graphic design, interior design, fashion, photography or journalism, you will need a portfolio to highlight your skills and present your work.
+Whether your craft is in writing, art, graphic design, interior design, fashion, photography or journalism, you will need a digital portfolio to highlight your skills and present your work.

-How to Present Your Portfolio at an Interview:
+How to Present Your Digital Portfolio at an Interview

 Before you begin, ask the interviewer if they’ve seen your work and if they would like you to present it to them.
 Sometimes interviewers will want to flip through your work on their own, which I never understood because having someone present their portfolio tells me so much about the person.